 Average starting salary and career progression

-In 2014, 98% of postgraduates in the engineering faculty who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £33,096 with the highest being £71,000.
+In 2016, 94.2% of postgraduates in the faculty who were available for employment had secured work or further study within six months of graduation.
+The average starting salary was £31,959 with the highest being £100,000.

-Career destinations for our graduates in Electrical and Electronic Engineering include IT business analysts, systems designers, programmers, software development professionals and production technicians, as well as electrical engineers and engineering professionals.
+Career destinations for our graduates in the department of Electrical and Electronic Engineering include IT business analysts, systems designers, programmers, software development professionals and production technicians, as well as electrical engineers and engineering professionals.

 Career Prospects and Employability

 The University of Nottingham has been named as the best university in the UK for graduate employment, by the 2017 The Times and The Sunday Times Good University Guide.